aristeiaa/dayz-ce-types/README.md

 ## Introduction
 After becoming frustrated with trying to edit loot spawns in particular within the types.xml file I created some basic XSL to transform the types.xml file and sort it into like categories and then have split out these categories into seperate XML files which are much more manageable and easy to work with.

-I then created a simple script line to add to your server start.bat file which will combine the fractional XML files and put them back into one types.XML - so every time your server loads you can reassemble the types efficiently and bring in any edits you may have made.
+I then created a simple one line script to add to your 'server start.bat' file which combines the fractional XML files and merges them into one types.XML; so every time your server loads you can reassemble the types efficiently and bring in any edits you may have made.

-There may well be errors in this early commit.
-These are NOT the default loot amounts but I hope to bring in a more effective rework of the spawn rates in the CE in due course.
+NB: These are NOT the default loot amounts but I hope to bring in a more effective rework of the spawn rates in the CE in due course.
+In the course of this project I've found numerous, apparent errors, in the default loot setup.
+That's no slight to BIS - managing a system of this complexity is not trivial.

 ## Installation
 * Download the latest source as zip (or better yet git it to your server).